 Is 1P-LSD Safe?

-Though it’s important to note that 1P-LSD is classified as a “research chemical” or novel psychoactive substance that has not yet been thoroughly studied, it has been available on the gray market since 2015 and appears to have a similar safety profile to LSD.
+Though it’s important to note that 1P-LSD is classified as a “research chemical” or novel psychoactive substance that has not yet been thoroughly studied, it has been available on the gray market since 2015 and appears to have a similar safety profile to LSD, assuming that you have access to an unadulterated supply.
 During this time, 1P-LSD hasn’t garnered any major concerns within the research chemical community, says Aragón, and overall appears well-tolerated.